spfrommer/JCommunique/README.md

 # JCommunique
 JCommunique is a free, open-source library written in pure Java.
 It uses Swing to show pop-up notifications on the desktop and offers a range of features with a simple-to-use API.
 Refer to the demo package for examples.

+### JCommunique is no longer being actively maintained.

 ### Releases
 Stable JCommunique releases as jars are available at [2].
 As of version 2.0.0, source and javadoc jars are also available.
 The project is also distributed on JCenter [5].